Python-Test-Engineer/PyTest-Cookbook/docs/workshop/pytest_102.md

 Coverage is an important metric.

+[https://pytest-with-eric.com/coverage/poetry-test-coverage/](https://pytest-with-eric.com/coverage/poetry-test-coverage/) is a very good example with code to illustrate the use of `pytest-cov`.

+We can run `coverage run -m pytest.\tests\02_py_coffee\` to run tests on a particular folder.
+This produces a `.coverage` in the root of the folder.

+To create a report in the console, we can use `coverage report -m`.

+To create an html report in `htmlcov` folder, we can use `coverage html` and the report is `index.html`

 ### pytest-random

 Ideally, all tests are independent of each other and randomising the order should not change the results of the test.